Disability-related complaints and feedback

 The South Australian Ombudsman is an independent body that can provide you with free impartial support if your complaint is about state or local government.

-Contact the Commonwealth Department of Social Services to provide feedback on a DSS program or funded service provider, including Australian Disability Enterprises and Disability Employment Services.
+Contact the Australian Government Department of Social Services to provide feedback on a DSS program or funded service provider, including Australian Disability Enterprises and Disability Employment Services.

 Reporting abuse and neglect